-How Reviews Impact Google Shopping Ads (and How to Get More of Them)
+How Google Shopping Reviews Impact Your Ads (and How to Get More of Them)

 Did you know that 84% of online shoppers trust reviews just as much as they do their friends?
 That means that any time you can show off the trustworthiness of your products with positive reviews, you’ll be much more likely to close the deal.

 With Google Shopping ads, you can promote your best products with your overall rating in plain sight.
 You just have to know how to set up your ads, get reviews, and make sure they’re all as good as possible.

 Not quite convinced?
 Not sure where to start?
 Keep reading.

 Here, I’ll discuss what Google Shopping ads are, why you should be using them, and how user reviews play into your long-term success.
 Hopefully, this will convince you to start using this awesome ad type as soon as possible.